mesospheric/WebCrawler/readme.md

 ## Threading
 My crawler uses a thread pool for retrieving and parsing the page contents.
 I felt this would speed up performance as there would always be multiple pages to work on.
+Using threads to get data over the HTTP connection is much more efficient than using a single main thread as that will block until the response is returned.

 The way that the crawler detects that that all crawling has ceased is not production ready, but I ran out of time.
 A much better solution would be to utilise the Futures returned by the task submission and then track that all of these have completed.